Oura Ring 5 vs. Fitbit: Top trackers compared

 - Sleep and wake time

 When it comes to battery life, most Fitbits offer a week of battery life.
-When you factor in features like GPS and continuous heart rate monitoring, that does impact that performance.
-Generally, though, you’re looking at 5-7 days across its range.
+When you factor in features like GPS and continuous heart rate monitoring, that does impact the performance.
+Generally, though, you’re looking at 5–7 days across its range.

-Oura Ring v Fitbit: Price and battery life
+Oura Ring vs. Fitbit: Price

 So how much do these trackers cost?
-If we start with Fitbit, you’re looking at paying $99.99 / £89.99 for its cheapest tracker, the Inspire 3.
-That can rise to $349/£349 for its Pixel Watch 3.
+If we start with Fitbit, you’re looking at paying around $100 for its cheapest tracker, the Inspire 3, and the price can go up to $300–$400 for Google Pixel Watch 3.

-The Oura Ring 4 comes in at $349/£349 and rises further if you want a gold finish.
+The Oura Ring 5 comes in at $399 and rises further if you want a gold finish.

 But that’s not the end of the payments.